Revamped credential and permission system for the data

 so for the servicegroups in oracle, there seems to be 2 issues: status cronk counters for services with servicegroups, and host status counters/view overall.

-#16 Updated by dnsmichi almost 2 years ago
+#16 Updated by dnsmichi about 2 years ago

 I've created a dedicated test config for that, used from within the core's test config (which i keep writing for issues and their resolval / regression testing.

-#19 Updated by dnsmichi almost 2 years ago
+#19 Updated by dnsmichi about 2 years ago

 - Status changed from Assigned to Resolved